itteco/iframely/docs/PARAMS.md

 # Optional API parameters

-You may configure API to filter out rich media in [your API settings](https://iframely.com/settings).
-Or send the same filters in your query-string for each API call individually.
+You may configure API in [your API settings](https://iframely.com/settings).
+Plus send filters in your query-string for each API call individually.
 If not given with an API call, your defaults will be used.
-If you haven't set up your preferences, the system-wide settings will be used.
+If you haven't set up your preferences, the cloud-wide settings will be used.

-All these parameters are completely optional.
+All these parameters are optional.
 If not given, you will still receive all relevant information in `rel` attributes of [Iframely API](https://iframely.com/docs/iframely-api) (not in [oEmbed](https://iframely.com/docs/oembed-api) though).

  - `iframe=true` or `iframe=1` - activates [URL shortener](https://iframely.com/docs/url-shortener) and will return the hosted iframes or [summary cards](https://iframely.com/docs).